 Ray tracing traces the path of rays sampled from the light source.
 Reflections and refractions generated this way are physically accurate.
 To reduce the time required to generate reflections and refractions, you can limit the number of times a ray can be reflected, refracted, or both.
 Trace depth controls the number of times a light ray can be reflected or refracted.
 Tracing stops when the total number of reflections and refractions reaches the maximum depth.
-Max Reflections specifies the number of times a ray can be reflected while Max Refractions specifies the number of times a ray can be reflected while Max Refractions specifies the number of times a ray can be reflected while Max Refractions specifies the number of times a the reflected.
+Max Reflections specifies the number of times a ray can be reflected while Max Refractions specifies the number of times a ray can be refracted.
 As these numbers increase, you also increase the amount of processing time required by the renderer.